Google uses the term

 To start using 2SV in your Workspace, you'll need to do the following:

-in the Google Workspace admin panel.
+Navigate to the 2-Step Verification panel in the Google Workspace admin panel.

 Ensure the tick box for "Allow users to turn on 2-Step Verification" is ticked (and remember to click save):

 You could do this at the point when you have an emergency, but to avoid any delays it makes a lot of sense to create and test an MFA exception group beforehand to save time.
 Adding users to this group means that they are not required to use MFA - not something you should use in normal operation, but very useful in emergencies.

 Login to the group management panel in the Google Workspace administration portal.

 Name the group "Emergency 2SV Disabled" or a similarly descriptive